martingoe/social-share/backend/README.md

-# SocialShare
+# SocialShare Backend

-This is a social media application that was created to learn about concepts like session ids, cookies and the MERN stack.
+This is the backend for the social media application "SocialShare" that was created to learn about concepts like session ids, cookies and the MERN stack.
 It may later be deployed but this is not yet planned as it was developed for educational purposes.

 ## Getting Started